sunfounder/Summary-of-Fun-Projects/docs/source/esp32/Joystick_led.rst

 .. note::

-  If this is your first time working with an Arduino project, we recommend downloading and reviewing the basic materials first.
+  If this is your first time working with an ESP32 project, we recommend downloading and reviewing the basic materials first.

   * :ref:`install_arduino`
   * :ref:`introduce_arduino`